Top 10 Best Sites

 Mad Den added that the site has “Tons of features.
 Free messaging.
 Not a lot of fake profiles.”

-However, according to some users, dates and hookups seem to be plentiful on OkCupid, but serious relationships can be somewhat difficult to find.
+OkCupid boasts being responsible for inspiring over 50,000 dates per week, which isn’t too shabby.
+However, according to some users, dates and hookups seem to be plentiful on OkCupid, but serious relationships can be more difficult to find.
+The free atmosphere means singles are a little more casual and a little less serious.
+Which could be a good thing if you’re not into settling down.

 It was a really close race, but ultimately Match wins the Match vs. OkCupid battle.
 We’ve weighed the pros and cons of each site for you, but you’ve got to be the real judge.
 Take some time to look over this article as well as Match and OkCupid, and then do what you think is best for you and your dating life.
 Cheers!